Mahjong: Game play starts

 The dealer draws a piece from the wall in clockwise direction, adding it to their hand.
 Typically, this draw is performed during the initial deal to speed up play.
 If this does not complete a legal hand, the dealer then discards a piece (throwing it into the middle of the wall with no particular order in mind).

 Rules

-Each player in turn, in counterclockwise direction, draws a tile from the wall; as long as the tile drawn is not one of the bonus tiles, the player proceeds to discard a tile (either the tile just drawn, or a tile in the hand) to maintain a hand of 13.
+Each player in turn, in counter-clockwise direction, draws a tile from the wall.
+When drawing, continue around the wall taking one piece from the wall (from where you last left off after dealing the tiles), top first, if that is taken, then the bottom one moving in the same direction the tiles were dealt (counter clockwise).
+The player then discard a tile (either the tile just drawn, or a tile in the hand) to maintain a hand of 13.
 The discarded tile is thrown into the centre and, if desired, the player announces out loud what the piece is.
-The other players have an opportunity to seize the discarded tile; if no one takes it, the turn continues to the next player.
-Play continues this way until one player has a legal winning hand and calls out the win (each region does this call differently--no Asian version uses the word "mahjong" to signal a win) while revealing their hand.
+The other players have an opportunity to seize the discarded tile if they can make a meld with it; if no one takes it, the turn continues to the next player.
+Play continues this way until one player has a legal winning hand and calls out the win (each region does this call differently—no Asian version uses the word "mahjong" to signal a win) while revealing their hand.
+Playing in English, players will usually shout out Mahjong!

 There are four different ways that regular order of play can be interrupted: